Art in Marin

 See live demonstrations and discover original work

-During the long weekend, visitors can meet artists, discover original work, explore unique studio spaces and see live demonstrations of complex, craft techniques.
+Visitors can meet artists, discover original work, explore unique studio spaces and see live demonstrations of complex, craft techniques.
 This free event is self-guided so you can meander at your leisure while surrounded by gardens and sweeping views of Tomales Bay.

 More information on featured attractions: